georgetballa/Warbler_Migration/readme.md

 * Filtering the list for P-Values under 0.05 and summing those numbers of days over total days observed in that year answered the above question.

 ```
-99.67% of days in 2020 did not have a mean equal to that of all years
+99.67% of days in 2020 did not have the same mean as all years combined
-98.08% of days in 2019 did not have a mean equal to that of all years
+98.08% of days in 2019 did not have the same mean as all years combined
-99.45% of days in 2018 did not have a mean equal to that of all years
+99.45% of days in 2018 did not have the same mean as all years combined
-99.73% of days in 2017 did not have a mean equal to that of all years
+99.73% of days in 2017 did not have the same mean as all years combined
-99.72% of days in 2016 did not have a mean equal to that of all years
+99.72% of days in 2016 did not have the same mean as all years combined
-98.25% of days in 2015 did not have a mean equal to that of all years
+98.25% of days in 2015 did not have the same mean as all years combined
-98.47% of days in 2014 did not have a mean equal to that of all years
+98.47% of days in 2014 did not have the same mean as all years combined
 ```

 * This test shows that it is not unusal for the mean on any given day to be different from the average latitude.